NSCU-CSC517/LearningRails/DesignPatternsExercises/ruby/adapter_design_pattern/README.md

 * Drag and drop ALL files from `exercise/` directory
   * No need to change/modify any files
   * Keep hierarchical structure of `exercise/` directory as is
-* Set distinct name for the new CS50 Sandbox (e.g. Abstract Factory Design Pattern Exercise Ruby)
+* Set distinct name for the new CS50 Sandbox (e.g. Adapter Design Pattern Exercise Ruby)
 * Get sharable link and share it with students in the corresponding Google form

 ## Solution